Samiran099/Salary-Analysis-for-Different-Job-Roles/README.md

-The project deep Dives about variation in salaries in differnet Data science job roles depending on location, job type, and other factors
-Helps to get critical insights and valuable opportunities for business growth.
+"This project explores the variations in salaries across different Data Science job roles, analyzing how factors like location, job type, and industry influence earnings.
+The insights generated can help businesses identify valuable opportunities for growth and strategic hiring."